 3MylioSyncs and organizes your photo library across all devices: Apple, Android, or Windows.Link

-The first step to getting your photos organized is to remove all of the duplicate or similar-looking images.
-Chances are when you take a picture, you don’t take just one; you take 15.
+The first step to organizing your photos is to remove duplicate or similar-looking images.
+Chances are, when you take a picture, you don’t take just one; you take 15.
 All from different angles, maybe even with different poses.
 But rarely do you need or want all of them, so now they’re just taking up space on your Mac.

 2. Photos: Best photo organizer on Mac